sftcd/openssl/doc/designs/ech-api.md

 a store that is the same as if a set of singleton ECHConfigList values had been ingested sequentially.

-In addition to the obvious fields from each ECHCOnfig, we also store:
+In addition to the obvious fields from each ECHConfig, we also store:

 - The `encoded` value (and length) of the ECHConfig, as that is used as an input for the HPKE encapsulation of the inner ClientHello.
 (Used